erbilnas/perfanalytics-api/README.md

 ## Overview

-A simple RESTful API, which saves data that from perfanalytics-js and returns time specific, filtered data.
+A simple RESTful API which saves data that coming from PerfanalyticsJS library and returns time specific filtered data.
+Developed by using NodeJS (Express), MongoDB and dockerized by using Docker.

+## CI/CD Integration

 ## API Load Test Results